sbrannen/junit5-demo/README.md

 The following highlight the technologies used.

-* JUnit Platform 1.0.1
+* JUnit Platform 1.0.3
-* JUnit Jupiter 5.0.1
+* JUnit Jupiter 5.0.3
-* JUnit Vintage 4.12.1
+* JUnit Vintage 4.12.3
-  * Including JUnit 4.12 (for comparison with JUnit Jupiter)
+  * which includes JUnit 4.12 (for comparison with JUnit Jupiter)
-* Spring Framework 5.0 GA
+* Spring Framework 5.0.2
-* Spring Boot 2.0 M4
+* Spring Boot 2.0 M7
-* Gradle
+* Gradle 4.4.1

 ## Note